 Uberall has been using the Insights API from Google to share performance data on Uberall CoreX.
-Google will be deprecating this API on February 20, 2023, and continue to deliver performance data with the new Business Profile Performance API.
-Therefore, Uberall will move to the new API to continue to deliver valuable insights on your business and start sharing the new metrics coming from the Business Profile Performance API coming soon.
+Google deprecated this API on February 20, 2023, and continued to deliver performance data with the new Business Profile Performance API.

 What is the new Business Profile Performance API?

 The Business Profile Performance API allows Uberall to fetch performance reports about your business profiles on Google.

 In comparison to the old Insights API, the new Business Profile Performance API provides valuable insights on metrics that weren’t tracked before, such as

 Search keywords: See the keywords that led people to your listings